How to Install PHP on Arch Linux

 Remove PHP from Arch Linux

-sudo pacman -Rns php php-fpm php-gd php-sqlite php-pgsql php-apcu php-imagick php-redis composer xdebug
+sudo pacman -Rns php php-fpm composer php-gd php-sqlite php-pgsql php-apcu php-redis xdebug

 error: package 'php' was not found

-Pacman does not remove Composer project files, vendor directories, or application code stored in your home directory or web root.
-Back up any project files you want to keep before cleaning up manually.
+Pacman does not remove project directories, Composer global packages, Composer caches, website files, or application uploads.
+Back up anything you want to keep before deleting user data manually.

 Conclusion

-You now have PHP installed on Arch Linux with extensions configured, PHP-FPM ready for web server integration, and Composer available for dependency management.
-For database-driven PHP applications, pair this setup with MariaDB, PostgreSQL, or SQLite on Arch Linux.
-For deeper coverage of PHP modules, web server integration, and PHP-FPM tuning, refer to the Arch Wiki PHP documentation.
+You now have PHP installed on Arch Linux from the official repositories, with extension package names mapped to their enablement files, PHP-FPM ready for web-server integration, and Composer available for project dependencies.
+For database-backed PHP applications, pair this runtime with MariaDB, PostgreSQL, or SQLite on Arch Linux.
+For deeper Arch-specific PHP configuration, review the Arch Wiki PHP documentation.

 Search LinuxCapable